CamRaff/Crafftys-Farm_MP2/README.md

 | Nav hover effect | Menu items will change color | Hovered over each option | Color changed as desired |
 | Active effect | The page you're on will be underlined | Accessed each page | The page you're currently on is underlined in the Nav bar |

+<br>Below you can see the hover and active effect in the navigation bar:

 <img src="assets/images/readme-images/nav-hover-gif.gif" alt="Hover effect on navigation bar" height="100"><br><br>

 **Footer**